adubredu/Underactuated.jl/README.md

 # Underactuated.jl
 Implementing select controllers for a variety of Underactuated systems.
-This package is meant to be purely pedalogical and not performant.
+This package is meant to be purely pedagogical and not performant.